Customising your themes and palettes

 # Define the theme.

-# In my case, I am hiding lots of the elements in order to create a simple looking plot.
+# In my case, I am hiding lots of the elements to create a simple-looking plot.

 # The elements I do need to control are defined with arguments, which will need to be set inside the function.